theADAMJR/dbots-website/src/assets/docs/bot-guidelines.md

 - Be too similar to another bot
 - Contain malicious code
 - Contain irrelevant tags
+- Have invires with unnecessary permissions (i.e. Administrator)

 If a bot breaks **any** of these rules, it will be *instantly* **declined**.